jadecobra/python_tdd_exercises/source/truth_table_02_logical_conjunction.rst

   tests are still green because this expresses all four cases from ``test_logical_conjunction``

-  * in 1 case where ``p is True`` and ``q is True`` it returns True
+  - in 1 case where ``p is True`` and ``q is True`` it returns True:doc:`True </data_structures_booleans>`
-  * in the 3 remaining cases it returns False
+  - in the 3 remaining cases it returns False
-  * does this mean that in a binary operation with 2 outcomes I only need to write a condition for one and write an else for the other?
+  - does this mean that in a binary operation with 2 outcomes I only need to write a condition for one and write an else for the other?
 This could save me having to write out a condition for every case

   .. note::